japaniot/japaniot.github.io/_posts/2020-01-01-how-i-automate-my-home-en.md

 ---

-This blog focuses on the abstract ideas on how I automate my home, rules here are written in pseudocode and can able to be translate to any home automation scripts.
+This blog focuses on the abstract ideas on how I automate my home, rules here are written in pseudocode and can be translated to any home automation scripts.

 For details on the IoT devices I'm using, please check [IoT Devices in my home](https://japaniot.github.io/2020/01/01/my-iot-devices-en/).